 Kawa'ewa'e Heiau, SIHP #50-80-10-354, was placed on the State and National Registers of Historic Places (NRHP) in 1972 (Reference #72000427) (Watts 1971) (Appendix A and B).
-Using State and National Register significance criteria, the site was previously recommended significant under criterion d.
-However, the site likely qualifies for all State (a-e) and National (a-d) criteria.
-Kawa'ewa'e Heiau is maintained by local caretaker groups.
-A 100-foot buffer was previously recommended for the site (McCurdy and Hammatt 2009).
+Watts (1971) previously recommended the site significant under Criterion D (has yielded or may be likely to yield information important in prehistory or history).
+However, in accordance with HAR 13-284-6 the current AIS study finds Kawa'ewa'e Heiau likely qualifies for all criteria (a-e).
+The landowner established a 100-foot buffer around the site and works with local caretaker groups who assist with maintenance (McCurdy and Hammatt 2009).